strimzi/strimzi.github.io/_posts/2020-01-06-using-strimzi-with-amazon-nlb-loadbalancers.md

 * Preserving of source IP address
 * Load balancing multiple listeners / ports on the same instance

-Especially the last feature is interesting for use with Apache Kafka.
+The last feature is especially interesting for use with Apache Kafka.
 It allows you to have only one load balancer to handle the whole Kafka cluster.
 With the Classic load balancer you would need a dedicated load balancer instance for each broker plus one additional instance for the bootstrap service.

 Also the pricing is slightly different.
 With the Classic load balancer, you pay $0.025 per hour (per instance) plus $0.008 for each processed GB of data.
-With the Network load balancer, you pay $0.0225 per hour (per instance) plus $0.006 per a so called _LCU-hour_.
+With the Network load balancer, you pay $0.0225 per hour (per instance) plus $0.006 per an "LCU-hour".
-LCU-hour is a unit of scale for the load balancer.
+The LCU-hour is a unit of scale for the load balancer.
 One LCU hour includes 800 new TCP connections per second, 100,000 active TCP connections and 1 GB of processed data.
-While the pricing model is a little bit different, the NLB should be in most cases cheaper to use that the Classic load balancer.
+While the pricing model is a little bit different, the NLB should be in most cases cheaper to use than the Classic load balancer.
 _(The prices are for the US East region)_

 _For more detailed information about the different load balancer types in Amazon AWS and their pricing, please check the [AWS documentation](https://aws.amazon.com/elasticloadbalancing/features/)._